Gabrielle Connor is an Associate Director at Econsult Solutions, Inc. (ESI) where she assists in data analysis and econometric modeling.

 Through experience at ESI, she has gained proficiency in IMPLAN, Excel, STATA, QGIS, Python, and Adobe.
 In general, she specializes in input-output modeling, economic impact analysis, project forecasting, market potential analysis, and housing price indexing to best suit clients’ needs.
-Over the past year, she has been involved in numerous projects.

 Using IMPLAN’s input-output modeling system, she predicted the potential economic and fiscal impacts of numerous construction projects, large-scale events, and other organizations within the City of Philadelphia and across the country.
 Recently, she conducted an economic impact analysis for Morgan State University, which generates economic impact for the city of Baltimore and the state of Maryland.